pattonsgirl/Spring2022-CEG2350/Labs/Lab10/README.md

 6. This content is likely something you did not intend to put on the web.
 So here are where firewalls come into play.
 Using either `iptables` or the Security Groups on AWS, disallow this port `4141` from being public.
 Describe what step(s) you took and how you know the port is now blocked.
    - For `iptables`, DROP any public addresses 0.0.0.0/0 incoming to port `4141`
      - Do NOT save these rules.
 Just type them out - if something breaks, you can reboot and the iptables will be flushed.
-If you save, well, you could premanently lock yourself out of say, port 22 (SSH)
+If you save, well, you could permanently lock yourself out of say, port 22 (SSH)
    - For Security Groups, if you read through the list of Inbound rules, you'll see one of these rules opens all the ports from any IP

 ## Part 4 - Get Off My Port